 Roman Loranc’s Two-Hearted Oak is not easy to come by in the UK.
 In fact, it’s not easy to come by at all!
-At one point, copies were available for $500-$1000 0n Amazon and so I waited for some to pick up this copy for about $30.
+At one point, copies were available for four figures 0n Amazon and so I waited for some to pick up this copy for a much more ordinary sum.
 The dust cover is a little ratty, but it’s what’s inside that counts!

 For those of you not familiar with this photographer, I interviewed Roman Loranc last year.
 He gave me lots of his time and shared a great many insights into how his work and career developed, along with his approach.
 During this interview he explained that he was quite shocked at the public response to this book.
 Loranc is a US-based professional black and white photographer, shooting 5×4″ film and printing traditional darkroom silver prints.